leighshepperson/stubr/README.md

 * Stubr provides canned answers to calls made during a test
 * Stubr makes it easy to create stubs
 * Stubr makes sure the module you stub HAS the function you want to stub
 * Stubr works without an explicit module.
-You can set it up how you want
+You set it up how you want

+## Example
-For example, the expression
+The expression

 ```
 stubbed = Stubr.stub(HTTPoison, [